Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 \subsection{Comparison between dynamics of sticky and non-sticky dendrimers}

 The influence of interactions between the dendrimer and the linear chain network is investigated by comparing the dynamics of sticky and non-sticky dendrimers with sizes smaller than the network mesh size or correlation length.
 Figure~\ref{fig:MSD and alpha as a function of time}(a) shows the mean squared displacement as a function of time for both types of dendrimers estimated using Eq.~\ref{eq:MSD}.
 It is evident from this plot that the adhesion of the dendrimer to the network causes it to become subdiffusive.
 However, the observed subdiffusion is restricted to intermediate times, with the dendrimers being diffusive at short and large times.
-The inclusion of stickers introduces four important timescales in the system that significantly influence the dynamics of sticky dendrimers.
-These timescales are related to the characteristic distances and interaction strengths in the system, specifically $l_{\textrm{N}}$, $l_{\textrm{d}}$, $\epsilon_{\textrm{d}}$ and $a_{\textrm{x}}$ ; and are named as $\tau_{l_{\textrm{N}}}$, $\tau_{l_{\textrm{d}}}$, $\tau_{\textrm{M}}$ and $\tau_{a_{\textrm{x}}}$ respectively. \begin{enumerate} \item $\tau_{l_{\textrm{N}}}$: This represents the relaxation time of a chain segment of length equal to $l_{\textrm{N}}$, which corresponds to $s_{\mathrm{N}}$, given by: